Small things have great power.

 3. Combine a Video Still with Graphics

-Lastly, you can combine a still image from your video with graphic elements to create a truly attention-grabbing and compelling YouTube thumbnail.
+You can combine a still image from your video with graphic elements to create a truly attention-grabbing and compelling YouTube thumbnail.

 This is a popular option for videos that include people, such as a vlog, tutorial, or talk show.